Estimated reading time: 7 minutes

 Vietnam and South Korea have been vital partners for decades, and the Republic ofKorea has been a great model for Vietnam to emulate during its rapid growth in thepost-Cold War era.
 Even though these two Asian countries are different in some ways, they share a lot of history and culture.

 Vietnam and South Korea have been one of the best surviving countries during the global COVID-19 pandemic due to quick actions done by the government.
 The reasons behind this may relate to the same model of political governing, culture, and social structure.
 Life in these Asian countries is currently operating close to normal, and institutions of higher education are continuing their semesters according to the plan.

 Tropical climate or four seasons?

 Perhaps one of the biggest differences between Vietnam and South Korea is the climate and nature.
 South Korea has a temperate climate and experiences four seasons.
 Winters can be cold with a decent amount of snow which attracts skiers to the mountains.

 Vietnam has a tropical climate, so it is warm all year, though there are some regional differences.
 At higher elevations, the weather is significantly cooler.
 In the North, summer months are hotter and have more rain while winter months are dryer and cooler.

 Differences in expenses

 South Korea’s economy has been constantly evolving for several decades which has led to an increase in luxuries and a higher cost of living.
 For tourists, traveling to South Korea comes with higher prices but with a good value for the money as modern conveniences are everywhere.
 Vietnam is a fairly inexpensive destination compared to South Korea.

 Compared to other destinations in Europe or North America, the prices are still a little cheaper but more expensive than many other destinations in Asia.
-Although Vietnam is a country with fast growing economy, it still has a lower cost of living.
+Although Vietnam is a country with a fast-growing economy, it still has a lower cost of living.

 You might also be interested in: How is Seoul, South Korea as a study abroad destination?